gitex-flow/gitex-flow-node/README.md

 In my experience as software developer, one of the most important part of a software project is a precisely defined and largely automated release and deployment process.

+Continous deployments are mostly an essential part of the project requirement, especially for agile projects.
+A deployment can be very error prune and time expensive.
+For this reason, it is worth investing in making the deployment process as simple as possible.
+Another common and important requirement is to notify the user of changes from one version to another.
+Transparency is important in increasing the acceptance of the software and to involve the user into the software project.

 When a project gets bigger and more complicated or several developers work on it, a defined release process becomes more and more important.
 For this reason, it's advisable to think about the release process as early as possible in the project.